Neural Fourier Transform: A General Approach to Equivariant Representation Learning: Details of experiments

-In this section we provide the details of the 1d signal experiment, along with the more detailed form of the objective we used to train the encoder and decoder.
-We also provide more visualizations of the spectral analysis (Figure \ref{fig:spectrum_plus}).
+In this section we provide more details of the 1d signal experiment, along with the more detailed form of the objective we used to train the encoder and decoder.
+We also provide more visualizations of the spectral analysis (Fig \ref{fig:spectrum_plus}).

-{\bf Dataset:} The dataset was constructed as described in Section \ref{sec:1d}, and the velocity of the shift was chosen from the range $[0, 64]$, which suffices for the computation of the character inner product for real valued sequence of length 128.
+{\bf Dataset:} The dataset was constructed as described in Sec \ref{sec:1d}, and the velocity of the shift was chosen from the range $[0, 64]$, which suffices for the computation of the character inner product for real valued sequence of length 128.

 \textbf{Model}: For both encoder and decoder, we used the same architecture as in \ref{sec:appendix_compression}.
 However, the latent space dimension was set to be $10 \times 16$, which is capable of expressing at most $10/2=5$ frequencies.